-The 10-Month Rule.
-Finally, the PPA must be maintained for substantially all of the year.
-The law contains the "substantially all of the year" test, and the Tax Department historically interpreted that as a period of time that exceeds 11 months.
-As of 2022, the Tax Department policy defines "substantially all of the year" as a period exceeding 10 months.
+10 months.
 Currently, this policy is only reflected in the Tax Department's Nonresident Audit Guidelines.
-So under this new "10-month" rule, if you get rid of your place in mid-October or acquire your place in early March, you should not be subject to the statutory residency test regardless of how many days you spend in New York.
+So under this "10-month" rule, if you get rid of your place in mid-October or acquire your place in early March, you should not be subject to the statutory residency test regardless of how many days you spend in New York.
 But if you have more than one place in New York during the year, the amount of time you have access to each place would be added together to determine whether you had access to a place in New York for more than 10 months.